-- effects after the repeated transactions
+- There are no side effects after the repeated transactions

 - The server software scales up with the number of processors for repeated transactions (This implies that the future needs of the software can be met by increasing the system resources)